Hamlabs/ArcticTracker-docs/docs/setup.rst

 If at least one tracker is connected it will automatically discover other trackers on the LAN (using mDNS).
 To connect to them, click the callsign-box and (if not added earlier) add the API-key.

-The web-app has a menu line with 5 choices:
+The web-app has a menu line with 5 choices (in addition you can select and set up connections to trackers):

 * *Status* - show info on tracker
 * *Wifi* - configure Wifi access points, Wifi Soft AP and keys.
 * *Aprs* - Configure callsign, radio frequency, APRS confg like symbol, path, etc..
 * *Digi/Igate* - Digipeater and igate setup.
 * *TrkLog* - Track logging setup.
 Automatic uploading of tracks to a Polaric Server instance.

-In addition you can select and set up connections to trackers.

 .. image:: img/webapp.2.png